Tobi1018/PyBer_Analysis/README.md

 ## Results:

 Rural cities appear to be more expensive than urban ones in terms of fares per ride.
 The average ride fare in rural cities is about $34.62, while the average in urban cities is $24.53.
 Whereas the suburban city's average fare per ride was around $30.97.
+Rural cities typically charge an average fare of $55.49 per driver, whereas urban cities charge an average fare of $16.57 per driver.
+Typically, suburban cities charge about $39.50 for each ride per driver.
 ![cl](https://user-images.githubusercontent.com/58860105/133939268-ce63e33f-2951-4279-b8f7-feadd70b0125.PNG)